crazko/romanvesely.com/src/posts/2019/2019-02-28-code-together-and-have-fun.md

 ---
-id: 12
 title: Code together and have fun
+---

-description: Some time ago I came upon the term Code in the Dark, an event for true frontend lovers.
+Some time ago I came upon the term Code in the Dark, an event for true frontend lovers.
 Probably it was a part of some conference, where visitors became participants and competed together in creating HTML and CSS completely without seeing the results.
 I thought it could be fun to be part of such a competition.
 Not very recently this idea popped up into my mind again and I decided to organize a similar event with my colleagues.
----

 Here is the [original concept](http://codeinthedark.com/) of the contest: